-Whoever wrote the concurring and dissenting opinion for Judge Fernandez in Southern Union Co. v.
-Southwest Gas Corp. has scored heavily in the game of who can get the most ridiculous words into a judicial opinion.
+Whoever wrote the concurring and dissenting opinion for Ninth Circuit Judge Fernandez in Southern Union Co. v.
+Southwest Gas Corp. has scored many points in the game of who can get the most ridiculous words into a judicial opinion.

 I do agree with the majority’s pithy opinion that we have jurisdiction over this appeal and that a contrary rule would approach parody.
 Still and all, at the risk of being unduly prolix, I will say a few more words about my reasons for agreeing on this issue.

 Already a good score, as we have “pithy,” “parody,” and especially “prolix” in the first paragraph.
 Triple Word Score.
 But the real points came near the end: